To many, “growth hacking” is a relatively recent and mostly unknown term.

 The concept, however, has been put into practice for years by some of the top production managers and internet marketers in Silicon Valley.

-Here, we’ll examine growth hacking in greater detail, focusing on the best strategies, sites, and tools commonly used by growth hackers.
+Here, we’ll examine the process in greater detail, focusing on the best strategies, sites, and tools commonly used.

 What We’ll Cover: